mrocklin/blog/_posts/work/2016-03-15-dask-distributed-part-4.md

 tl;dr
 -----

-Copy-pasting the following commands should give you a Dask cluster on EC2.
+Copy-pasting the following commands gives you a Dask cluster on EC2.

-You will have to use your own AWS credentials, but you'll get subsecond distributed Pandas access on the NYCTaxi data, loaded from S3.

 ```
 pip install dec2